 Indulge in a Classic California Burger

 Again, if you’ve never been to California, you have to go to In-N-Out.
 It’s a rite of passage.
-In-N-Out is the west coast’s older, more-established Shake Shack (which now has locations in both Palo Alto and Marin County's Larkspur) and we will gladly wait in line for it.
-With fries that are both crispy and slender, shakes that are made with fresh ingredients and are just the right amount of creamy—and the delicious burgers with the crispest lettuce and the softest buns.
-Good news is that the line always moves fast and the burgers are always made fresh.
-If you’re feeling adventurous order “animal fries” off the secret menu or go “protein” style on your burger and replace the buns with lettuce.
-Whatever you do, make sure you order some fries and heck, even a shake.
-This is an hour meant for indulgence.
-333 Jefferson St. (near Jones St.)Continue to 5 of 6 below.
+In-N-Out is the west coast’s older, more-established Shake Shack (which now has locations in both Palo Alto and Marin County's Larkspur) and we will gladly wait in line for the fries that are both crispy and slender, shakes that are just the right amount of creamy, and those delicious burgers with the crispest lettuce and the softest buns.
+The good news is that the line moves fast and the burgers are always made fresh.
+If you’re feeling extra adventurous, order “animal fries” off the secret menu or go “protein” style on your burger and replace the buns with lettuce.
+Remember, this is your time for indulgence.

 Relax at Aquatic Park